The Entrepreneurship Cell, IIT Bombay: History

-Enspace

-Enspace is the biannual entrepreneurship magazine of IIT Bombay.
-It enjoys a huge readership in the campus.
-Enspace contains stories of successful startups from IITs and beyond.
-It also features several news items on trends and latest techniques.
-The Enspace blog keeps the student community connected with the startup ecosystem.
-The vision of EnSpace is to increase awareness about entrepreneurship in the youth of India by directly reaching out to them.
-It targets to instigate a desire for lateral thinking and to take the initiative by serving the readers stories that they best can connect with.
-It contains interviews with leading entrepreneurs and stories of successful entrepreneurial ventures.
+In 2024, E-Cell IIT Bombay hosted E-Summit ’24 on 3–4 February.
+As part of the summit, “The Ten Minute Million” event allowed startups to pitch to 16 investors for funding of up to ₹2.4 million.
+The lineup of on-campus competitions included events such as IPL Auction, Leader’s Quest, Bid & Build, Corporate Duel, Fish Tank, and Ace the Case, with prize money exceeding ₹1 lakh.

 Initiatives

 Desai Sethi School for Entrepreneurship

 IIT Bombay established an Entrepreneurship Centre at its premises, with a generous funding received from Mr. Bharat Desai and Ms. Neerja Sethi, under the aegis of The Desai Sethi Family Foundation.
 Initially named as Desai Sethi Centre for Entrepreneurship, it fosters entrepreneurship and technology innovation through relevant courses, laboratories and partnerships.
 Students in the programme receive instruction and mentorship from IIT Bombay faculty as well as distinguished guest faculty from leading international institutions and industry.
 The establishment of the Centre was announced by the Director of IIT Bombay during the inaugural session of Entrepreneurship Summit (E-Summit 2014), which was organized by the Entrepreneurship Cell of the Institute on 1–2 February 2014.
 Five years later, in December 2019, the Centre was renamed as Desai Sethi School for Entrepreneurship.